Skip to main content

 How does Oceanside Unified School District Adult Transition Program rank in CA?

-Oceanside Unified School District Adult Transition Program is ranked #2698 out of 9,533 schools in CA.
+Oceanside Unified School District Adult Transition Program ranks #6,458 of 9,539 schools in CA.

 What is Oceanside Unified School District Adult Transition Program's MySchoolScout rating?

-Oceanside Unified School District Adult Transition Program has a composite rating of 7.3 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Oceanside Unified School District Adult Transition Program has a current MySchoolScout rating of 5.5 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 Is Oceanside Unified School District Adult Transition Program a charter school?